mecid/mecid.github.io/_posts/2019-12-11-building-bottom-sheet-in-swiftui.md

 category: Building custom views
 ---

 This week I want to start a series of posts about building interactive view components that Apple heavily uses in its apps but doesn't include them into the SDK.
 Let's begin with the bottom sheet.
 I think everybody used Apple Maps, Shortcut or Apple Music apps.
 There is a draggable sheet at the bottom of the screen.
-It looks like bottom sheet is going to be a must-use component, so let's try to implement it in *SwiftUI*.
+It looks like bottom sheet is going to be a must-use component, so let's try to implement it in SwiftUI.

 ![apple-maps](/public/apple-maps.png)